-The Pride Online is a student-produced news and feature publication originally published six times a year.
-As an online publication, The Pride Online will be updated as required by news value of timeliness.
+The Statesman Online is a student-produced news and feature publication that’s published six times a year.
+As an online publication, The Statesman Online will be updated regularly.

 The publication has been established as a public forum for student expression and for the discussion of issues of concern to its audience.

-The Pride Online welcomes comments on its online content; however, all comments are moderated by the campus adviser, administration and student editorial board.
-We reserve the right to remove a comment should it not meet with our approval or seem inappropriate in content.
+The Statesman Online welcomes comments on its online content; however, all comments are moderated by the campus adviser, administration and student editorial board.
+We reserve the right to remove a comment should it not meet our approval or seems inappropriate in content.

-Online media produced by The Pride Online are entitled to the same protections, and subject to the same freedoms and responsibilities, as media produced for print publication.
+Online media produced by The Statesman Online are entitled to the same protections, and subject to the same freedoms and responsibilities, as media produced for print publication.

 Student journalists may use online media to report news and information, to communicate with other students and individuals, to ask questions of and consult with experts and to locate material to meet their newsgathering and research needs.

 The Statesman Online and its staff are protected by and bound to the principles of the First Amendment and other protections and limitations afforded by the Constitution and the various court decisions implementing those principles.